 (Unfinished; more of a brainstorm at this point…)

-- Do you already have a large Python deployment or dependency?
+Do you already have a large Python deployment or dependency?
 (If so, you’ll probably be fine.
-Use virtualenv)
+Use venv)

 There are several ways to install ksconf.
-Technically, all standard Python packaging approaches should work just fine as there’s no compiled code or external run-time dependencies so installation is fairly easy.
+Technically, all standard Python packaging approaches should work just fine.
 However, for non-Python developers, there are some snags.
 Installation options are listed from the most easy and recommended, to more obscure and difficult:

 The preferred installation method is to install via the standard Python package tool pip.
 Ksconf can be installed via the registered ksconf package using the standard Python process.